Regularity at the free boundary for Dirac-harmonic maps from surfaces: Introduction

-In order to be able to apply the regularity result in Theorem \ref{thm: mainPDE}, we need to improve the regularity up to the boundary for the spinor field $\psi$ so that Fortunately, this can be achieved by investigating the Dirac equation for $\psi$ as well as observing that the chirality boundary condition \eqref{chir} on the spinor is essentially a simple Riemann-Hilbert boundary condition for the Cauchy-Riemann operator (see Section \ref{highreg}) and hence standard PDE estimates allow us to consider our map $\phi$ as above but this time for some $1<p<2$ and Theorem \ref{thm: mainPDE} yields, in particular, that $\D \phi \in L^r$ up to the boundary for some $r>2$.
+In order to be able to apply the regularity result in Theorem \ref{thm: mainPDE}, we need to improve the regularity up to the boundary for the spinor field $\psi$ so that

+Fortunately, this can be achieved by investigating the Dirac equation for $\psi$ as well as observing that the chirality boundary condition \eqref{chir} on the spinor is morally a Riemann-Hilbert boundary condition for the Cauchy-Riemann operator (see Theorems \ref{spinor_thm2} and \ref{spinor_thm}) and hence Theorem \ref{spinor_thm1} allows us to consider our map $\phi$ as above but this time \eqref{www} is satisfied for some $1<p<2$ and Theorem \ref{thm: mainPDE} yields, in particular, that $\D \phi \in L^r$ up to the boundary for some $r>2$.

+We note that if we are only able to prove H\"older regularity of $\phi$ then the argument does not work - thus Theorem \ref{thm: mainPDE} is integral in obtaining the full regularity.
+The H\"older regularity is enough if one assumes the submanifold $\mathcal{S}$ is totally geodesic, since the tangent components of the map $\phi$ then satisfy a homogeneous Neumann condition and the usual reflection principle applies as in the case for Harmonic maps - see \cite{Sc}.
 At this point we are considering a sub-critical and classical boundary value problem and a simple bootstrapping argument concludes: